amatii/compiler/README.md

 ## To do:
 * make 'live' graph of the SSA variables
+	* reversed the edges of CFG. then started with bb without input edge.(kind of lexical ordering!)
+	* made the graph: how to eliminate dead code?
+I have to consider what program return, print, or write?
+	* implement graph coloring, or implement my own? (ask Franz)

 * deal with arrays
 * deal with functions/procedures:
 	* function BB: ok,